This program satisfies Experiential Education (EE) for those in the Making Connections curriculum and HI-ABROAD for those in IDEAs in Action.

 Major Credit: Biology (above 400-level)

-Pre-Requisite: BIOL 202 (In special cases, it may be possible to substitute independent work done prior to the course for Biology 202.
+Pre-Requisite: BIOL 103 or BIOL 202 (In special cases, it may be possible to substitute independent work done prior to the course for BIOL 103 or Biology 202.
 Please contact Dr. Matthyse directly regarding this arrangement.)

 This course will examine three major discoveries concerning the prevention and cure of infectious diseases made in and around London during the eighteenth to twentieth centuries (vaccination, transmission of cholera by contaminated water, and penicillin).
 Particular attention will be paid to how the thought patterns and assumptions of the society and the scientific community determine what questions a scientist is likely to ask and the kind of answers he will obtain.
 The role and importance of communicating scientific discoveries to other scientists and the public will also be explored.